Is YOUR Food Storage Nutritious Enough?

 How can I simplify the process of choosing healthy long-term food storage?

 The good news is that we have saved you the trouble of having to fiddle with a calculator and a magnifying glass to find nutritious food for you and your family!
-We bundle a large variety of nutritious food options with a 25-year shelf-life such as the Ultimate All-meat bucket, EasyPrep Fruit Fest, Easy Prep Very Veggie, or variety packs such as the 1-month, 3-month, 6-month, or 12-month supply kits.
+We bundle a large variety of nutritious food options with a 25-year shelf-life such as the Ultimate All-meat bucket, EasyPrep Fruit Fest, Easy Prep Very Veggie, or variety packs such as the 3-month, 6-month, or 12-month supply kits.

 Not feeling like cooking?
 It happens to the best of us!
 Luckily there are nutrient-dense breakfast, lunch, and dinner options that you can pair with your favorite freeze-dried fruits and veggies such as the EasyPrep Instant Favorites kit or their Meals & More storage kit.
 These kits were designed for efficiency; simply add hot water and you'll have an entire meal ready-to-eat in less than 20 minutes!